 Romero y Agromayor, Publishers.
 Bartolomé Mitre 947, Buenos Aires.
 They published tangos from the beginning of the twentieth century up to 1915.
 At this time they published at the Yantorno, Arista y Cía. printing house.

 Romero y Fernández.
 Company that followed the above.
 On the same address (c.1915) and with branch on Florida 255.
 Around 1920 it established its headquarters on Cangallo 1574 and branches on Bartolomé Mitre 947 and Florida 255.
 By that time its sole owner was José B. Romero.

 Sociedad Argentina de Compositores.
 Florida 385, Buenos Aires (c.1910-1915).

 Primitivo Sosa.
 San Martín 934, Rosario, Santa Fe.
 He published at the Ortelli Hnos printing house between 1905 and 1910, approximately.
 Thereafter it was located on Rioja 959, Rosario and published then at the Ortelli and Francalanci printing houses (c.1915).

 Rosario Spinelli.
 San Luis 2826, Buenos Aires.
 It published at the Ortelli printing house from around 1905 to 1910.

 M. A. Trebino.
 Belgrano 2942/47, Buenos Aires.
 It published at the Ortelli printing house from around 1912.
 In the early 20s it released its «Edición económica 20 centavos» (lower price edition).

 Yantorno y Cía., Buenos Aires.
 For a time it was known as Yantorno, Arista y Cía., Editores de Música.
 They possessed their own printing workshops (c.1905-1910).

-Source: Veniard, Juan María: Instituto Argentino de Estudios sobre el Tango, Appendix 4, Editores de música de tango-Tango music publishers.
+Source: Instituto Argentino de Estudios sobre el Tango, Appendix 4, Publishers of tango music.